-Students are advised to first meet with their academic advisor before continuing the withdrawal/leave of absence process.
+You are advised to first meet with your academic advisor before continuing the withdrawal/leave of absence process.

 2. Complete and Discuss Exit Survey

-Student must contact the Center for Academic Achievement where they complete the Exit Survey and meet with the Transitions & Completion Coordinator or Center for Academic Success staff member.
+Contact the Center for Academic Success, complete the Exit Survey and meet with a Center for Academic Success team member.

 4. Academic Plan

-The Registrar’s Office will issue official transcripts of the student academic record upon signed request.
+The Registrar’s Office will issue your official transcripts of your academic record upon signed request.
 Susquehanna reserves the right to withhold transcripts of students who have outstanding financial obligations to the university.

 6. Financial Details

-Students are welcome, and advised, to contact Student Financial Services (SFS) prior to their withdrawal/leave of absence from the university, to understand the impact on their student account.
-Students withdrawing from the university that utilize federal or state student aid should also contact SFS to understand the impact on their financial aid eligibility and student loan repayment.
+You are welcome, and advised, to contact Student Financial Services (SFS) prior to your withdrawal/leave of absence from the university to understand the impact it may have on your student account.
+If you utilize federal or state student aid, you should also contact SFS to understand any impact on your financial aid eligibility and student loan repayment.

 7. International Students

-International students are also required to complete the withdrawal process as well as notifying the university’s International Student Services Coordinator at firstname.lastname@example.org.
+International students are also required to complete the withdrawal process as well as notify the university’s International Student Services Coordinator at firstname.lastname@example.org.

-Sometimes an illness or mental condition impacts a student so severely that either reducing the course load or withdrawing temporarily from the university may be worth considering.
+Susquehanna University is fully committed to supporting students in achieving success.
+Sometimes a medical or psychological condition can impact a student’s ability to function so severely that either reducing the course load or withdrawing temporarily from the university may be worth considering.

 Medical Leave of Absence (MLOA): Voluntary withdrawal from the university in order to improve mental or physical health, which has been supported by a medical or mental health provider.